Orioles still rolling on offense, rout Mets 10-3

 UP NEXT

-Former Mets star Matt Harvey (3-6) takes the mound for the Orioles on Wednesday night against Taijuan Walker (4-2).
+Former Mets star Matt Harvey (3-6) takes the mound for the Orioles on Wednesday night against New York’s Taijuan Walker (4-2).
 Harvey allowed seven runs over 4 1/3 innings in a May 12 loss to New York at Citi Field.

 Follow Noah Trister at www.Twitter.com/noahtrister